 Introduction

 In Central America and Mexico, natural hazards, violence, and displacement have all exacerbated the ongoing humanitarian crisis.
-The United Nations estimates that about a quarter of the region’s population requires humanitarian aid – an 80% rise from 2020.
+The United Nations estimates that about 4.6 million people of the region’s population require humanitarian aid.

-In 2023, more than 520,000 crossed the hostile jungle of the Darien Gap, bordering Colombia, and Panama.
-It is one of the most dangerous transit routes in the world, where people on the move face a myriad of perils, including robbery, sexual assault, and physical violence.
+In 2024, more than 300,000 crossed the hostile jungle of the Darien Gap, bordering Colombia and Panama.
+It is one of the most dangerous transit routes in the world, where people on the move face a myriad of perils, including robbery, sexual assault and physical violence.

 What are the needs?

-According to the United Nations, millions of people across the region endure food insecurity and malnutrition, with steadily decreasing coping capacities further exacerbated by El Niño.
-This includes 5.3 million people in Guatemala, 2.8 million in Honduras and 1.1 million in El Salvador, all of whom are in need of humanitarian assistance.
+According to the United Nations, millions of people across the region suffer from food insecurity and malnutrition, with steadily decreasing coping capacities further exacerbated by El Niño.
+This includes 2.6 million people in Guatemala, 1.2 million in Honduras and 700,000 in El Salvador, all of whom require humanitarian assistance.

-Widespread extreme violence has triggered humanitarian and protection needs that are equivalent to warzones.
-The consequences include (forced displacement, movement restrictions or confinement, sexual and gender-based violence, forced recruitment, including of children, extortion and rising barriers to accessing essential services and livelihoods.
+Widespread extreme violence has triggered humanitarian and protection needs that are equivalent to war zones.
+The consequences include forced displacement, movement restrictions or confinement, sexual and gender-based violence, forced recruitment (including of children), extortion and increasingly limited access to essential services and livelihoods.

 Vulnerable people require humanitarian aid for basic necessities such as food, shelter, healthcare, education and protection.
 Asylum seekers often face limited access to services and employment, are exposed to xenophobia and discrimination, and require legal assistance.

 In El Salvador and Honduras, a state of emergency impacts the humanitarian access to vulnerable communities.
-It often affects children, who become head of households.
+It often affects children, who become heads of households.

 How are we helping?

-In 2024, the EU is funding more than €30 million to Central America and Mexico.
-Including responding to the dengue outbreak in South and Central America, the impacts of hurricane John in Mexico and a regional and flood response, especially in Honduras.
+In 2024, the EU provided more than €30 million to Central America and Mexico.
+This included responding to the dengue outbreak in South and Central America and the impacts of Hurricane John in Mexico, and implementing regional flood responses, especially in Honduras.

 EU humanitarian funding supports projects providing health services and protection to displaced people across Central America, as well as to children and families affected by violence in Mexico, Guatemala, Honduras, El Salvador, and Nicaragua.
-We also provide support to the victims of Nicaragua’s civil unrest beyond the country.
+We also provide support beyond Nicaragua’s borders to victims of the country’s civil unrest.

 A Memorandum of Understanding on disaster risk management has been established as a new collaboration instrument between the European Union and the Latin America and Caribbean region.
 This agreement focuses on disaster preparedness and risk management, and it became effective in May 2024.
 Many regional disaster management agencies, including the Coordination Centre for the Prevention of Natural Disasters in Central America (CEPREDENAC), have signed as parties to the agreement.